sophgo/sophgo-doc/SG200X/TRM/contents/en/system-overview/features_sg2000.rst

   - IO voltage is 1.8V and 3.0V

-  - DDR voltage is as shown in the table below
+  - DDR voltage

     - 1.35V

 - Encapsulation

-  - Using QFN package, the package size is 9mmx9mmx0.9mm.
-The pin pitch is 0.35mm.
-The total number of pins is 88.
+  - Using IFBGA package, the package size is 10mmx10mmx1.3mm.
+The pin pitch is 0.65mm.
+The total number of pins is 205.